 If you have multiple group iMessages you can name your groups.
 This makes each group easier to find.
 To name your group:

-- Tap a group conversation, then tap the top of the conversation.
+Tap a group conversation, then tap the top of the conversation.

-- Enter a name, then tap “Done”.
+Enter a name, then tap “Done”.

-Note: You can name only group iMessages, not MMS group messages.
+Note: You can only name group iMessages, not MMS group messages.